-Tapping the ACCEL button once will result in a speed increase of 2 mph (3 km/h).
+Tapping the ACCEL button once will result in a speed increase (refer to the table below for the speed for your specific engine).
 Each time the button is tapped, speed increases so that tapping the button three times will increase speed by three increments.

-Tapping the COAST button once will result in a speed decrease of 1 mph (2 km/h).
+Tapping the COAST button once will result in a speed decrease (refer to the table below for the speed for your specific engine).
 Each time the button is tapped, speed will decrease.
-For example, tapping the button 3 times will decrease the speed by 3 mph (6 km/h).
+For example, tapping the button 3 times will decrease the speed by 3 times the speed listed in the table below (refer to the table below for the speed for 3 your specific engine).